Advisory Appointment Committees (AACs) and College

 Training for College Assessors

-drive to secure additional College Assessors to sit on AAC
+additional College Assessors to attend AAC panels support

 please contact the workforce helpdesk for